 Thus, meditation helps prevent us from winding up in a “flight or fight” or “amygdala hijack” mode when we are in conflict with others by improving our ability to manage our strong emotions when they arise.
 Better yet, a diligent meditation practice can bring us deep into our psyches and defuse the “ticking time bombs” of our conditioning (due to past traumas, etc).

 Here’s a tidy, printable version of this article.
-This article is licensed under a Creative Commons Attribution-ShareAlike 4.0 International license, so please feel free to print and share with others (even commercially).
+The article text is licensed under a Creative Commons Attribution-ShareAlike 4.0 International license, so please feel free to print and share with others (even commercially).
+This image (not under the CC license) was drawn by Elizabeth McClellan at Agile Open 2017.
+You should hire her! 🙂